ledn-reviewer/ledn-frontend-challenge/README.md

   - In order to allow us to review a similar set of challenges, do not update, change or edit the mock server.

 * **User interface:**
-  - Organize the UI to the best of your knowledge and judgment.
+  - Organize the UI to the best of your knowledge and judgment as if this was a real application.
+  - Ensure the UI is responsive, even in very small screens.
   - In order to allow us to review a similar set of challenges, only use libraries already present in the package.json.
   - In order to allow us to review HTML and CSS knowledge, the component to filter the transactions by its currency type should be coded from scratch, without using the UI component libraries.

+* **Flexible requirements:**
+You MUST choose 2 of the following requirements:

+  - Implement a solution capable of turning all transactions with a status of `inProgress` for a given planet to `blocked` using a planet ID.
+  - Add additional controls to filter the planets by terrain and climate.
+  - Create the UI from scratch without using any UI component libraries.
+  - Add multiple languages to the application.
+  - Add automated tests.

 * **Testing and validation:**
   - Provide screenshots or recording of the final implementation.
   - Provide comprehensive guidelines for testing your data architecture.
   - Include step-by-step instructions for starting the solution.
+  - Provide which flexible requirements you have chosen.

 ## Technical documentation
 ### Backend data information